Requirements

 Important Notes

-Terrain Shader is not supported with the following Adobe Photoshop color modes:
+Terrain Shader is not supported with the following Adobe Photoshop colour modes:

 - Bitmap